melanchall/drywetmidi/Docs/articles/playback/Tick-generator.md

 To make playback smooth and correct, precision of timer should be ~1ms.
 So tick will be generated every one millisecond.
 By default, DryWetMIDI uses [HighPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Devices.HighPrecisionTickGenerator) which is the best option in terms of CPU usage, memory usage and precision.

 > [!IMPORTANT]
-> `HighPrecisionTickGenerator` is supported for Windows only at now.
+> `HighPrecisionTickGenerator` is supported for Windows and macOS only at now.

 You can also use [RegularPrecisionTickGenerator](xref:Melanchall.DryWetMidi.Devices.RegularPrecisionTickGenerator) which uses standard [Timer](xref:System.Timers.Timer) and thus provides precision about 16ms on Windows.
 But this tick generator is cross-platform.